 Located on the second floor of the old Lahaina Courthouse, this museum presents the history, culture, and environment of Lahaina, from pre-contact Hawaii (which once called this town Lele) through the missionary, whaling, and plantation eras to the beginning of modern tourism and the Hawaiian Islands Humpback Whale National Sanctuary.
 In addition to the exhibits which are always changing, there are videos, live demonstrations by cultural artisans, touch and feel displays, and interactive exhibits.

 The guild is a collective of ceramists, woodworkers, print-makers, jewelers, textile artists, photographers, glass artists, basket weavers, and a few who defy classification.
 Work exhibited in the gallery is selected through a comprehensive jury process that ensures the highest quality and excellence in craftsmanship.
-Artisans transform everyday materials into creative results, allowing guests to quite literally take a piece of Maui home with them.
+Artisans transform everyday materials into creative results, allowing you to quite literally take a piece of Maui home with you.

 Moana Glass is a must-see gallery on Maui.
 Ryan Staub’s cutting-edge design and vast experience in glassblowing are apparent in all of the work in the gallery.
 Staub first discovered glass blowing through a class at a private studio in 1997.
 “Glass blowing is a dying art form and I am singularly driven to keep it alive by sharing the experience of blowing glass and my love of glass art with people,” he says.
-In fact, if visitors so choose, they can take private glass blowing lessons to take home a piece they have created themselves.
+In fact, if you so choose, you can take private glass blowing lessons to take home a piece you created yourself.

 Maui has a nightlife scene that could compete with most cities.
 Travelers who want an evening away from their Maui luxury vacation rentals should check out these four hotspots:

-When guests step through the gates at the Old Lāhainā Lūʻau, they’re swept into a well-preserved epicenter of Hawaiian culture, cultural storytelling, and feasting with a breathtaking ocean view.
+When you step through the gates at the Old Lāhainā Lūʻau, you are swept into a well-preserved epicenter of Hawaiian culture, cultural storytelling, and feasting with a breathtaking ocean view.
 This is the best Hawaiian Lūʻau the islands have to offer.
 Get serenaded by local musicians playing island melodies on the ukulele.
 Take a seat, order a drink, and settle in for an evening of entertainment, Hawaiian culture, bright clothing, and lots of food.

 Maui is always celebrating something with special events.
 Visitors may appreciate these five:

-The East Maui Taro Festival features an exceptional Farmers Market, poi pounding demonstrations (poi, the traditional Hawaiian dish, is made from taro root), arts and crafts, food booths, non-profit organizations sharing information, as well as beautiful Hawaiian music and hula!
-Visitors will be able to sample large selections of Hawaiian kalo (taro) varieties.
+The east Maui Taro Festival features an exceptional farmers’ market, poi pounding demonstrations (poi, the traditional Hawaiian dish, is made from taro root), arts and crafts, food booths, non-profit organizations sharing information, as well as beautiful Hawaiian music and hula!
+You will be able to sample large selections of Hawaiian kalo (taro) varieties.
 The Taro Festival has become known as a signature event for Maui, attracting residents as well as visitors with a goal of educating attendees about the value and significance of taro.

 The Hawaii Food and Wine Festival (HFWF) offers an authentic epicurean experience.
 Founded in 2010, the HFWF has expanded to three islands: Oahu, Maui, and Hawaii Island and has become a culinary and cultural tour de force that makes the Islands a true food destination.
 HFWF co-founder chef Roy Yamaguchi said, “we’re saying to the world, ‘come see what we’re doing here in Hawaii.’
 We want to showcase how we live, how we respect our culture and respect our farmers, fishermen and ranchers.”

 This ocean-front marathon is a non-profit community event benefiting local school teams, clubs, and other Maui non-profit groups.
 The course has many scenic pullouts and public beaches for family and friends to park, picnic and support their loved one’s run.
 This course can qualify runners for the Boston Marathon.
-Travelers who are avid runners may want to compete in the 26.2-mile marathon to have the ocean breezes cool them while running through mountain vistas.
+If you are an avid runner, you may want to compete in the 26.2-mile marathon to have the ocean breezes cool them while running through mountain vistas.
 The occasional whale has been seen by competitors on the run.

 Ho‘olaule‘a means celebration.
 OluKai Ho'olaule'a elite Stand Up Paddle (SUP) and one-man Outrigger Canoe (OC1) races are a celebration of the ocean and cultures that surround it.
 During the two-day ocean festival, elite competitors will have the opportunity to paddle race the legendary Maliko "downwinder" on Maui's North shore, an eight-mile stretch from Maliko Gulch to the Lae 'Ula O Kai Canoe Club at Kanaha Beach Park.
 Friends and families come together to enjoy canoe sailing, surfing, Hawaiian games, traditional luau, hula and live music.
 This is a very well-organized event that attracts hundreds of paddlers.
 The event blends elite competition with family-friendly cultural activities and gathers some of the world’s best SUP, OC1 AND OC2 paddlers.